yukaitung/lgdxrobot-docs/content/cloud/setup/certificates.md

 ### 5. HTTPS Certificate

 The HTTPS certificate is used for HTTPS communication between the API, the UI, and the browser.
 It can be replaced with a .NET dev-certificate.

+Ensure the [alt_names] section in the `app.conf` file is set to the IP address of the machine running the API.
+{.alert .alert-info}

 ```bash
 openssl req -newkey rsa:4096 -keyout app.key -out app.csr -config app.conf -nodes